-My two favourite things about being a bartender are a) the fact that I can drink Żubrówka at work without it being seen as a cause for concern, and b) the scalpel-sharp understanding it has afforded me of the human condition.
+My two favorite things about being a bartender are a) the fact that I can drink vodka at work without it being seen as a cause for concern, and b) the scalpel-sharp understanding it has afforded me of the human condition.

-If you want to understand how people tick, who best to ask... a doctor?
+If you want to understand how people tick, who best to ask… a doctor?
 A priest?
 The Lord God himself?
 No. You ask a bartender.
 We see you in your most unguarded moments.
-We see your drunken arguments and your attempts to hide your dismay when you realise, five seconds in, that you don't want to fuck your Hinge date.
-We hear you bitching about your colleagues and your incisive views on Jeremy Corbyn.
+We see your drunken arguments and your attempts to hide your dismay when you realize, five seconds in, that you don't want to fuck your Hinge date.
+We hear you bitching about your colleagues and your incisive views on politics.
 We know you.
-So the next time you’re out with your friends having a few drinks and a good laugh, remember that somewhere in the background there is an embittered bartender, like me, silently judging you.
+So the next time you’re out with your friends having a few drinks and a good time, remember that somewhere in the background there is an embittered bartender, like me, silently judging you.

 Over a number of years working in the industry, I have developed a preternatural ability to determine people’s personalities based on what they drink.
 Here are some, just some, of the insights that I’ve gleaned.

-A drink for the Nigel Farages and Alan Partridges of the world; the oddballs and anoraks, the sour, miserly blokes who always ask me to top up their pint – no matter how perfectly I've poured it.
+A drink for the Nigel Farages and Alan Partridges of the world; the oddballs, the sour, miserly dudes who always ask me to top off their pint—no matter how much they have left.

 I used to read the "Campaign for Real Ale" newsletter at my old job, out of sheer boredom, and I’ll never forget the time it carried the headline "Hurrah for George Osborne!"
-This was following the announcement of a budget which, on one hand, decreased the price of a pint by 1 pence but, on the other, brought in billions of pounds in cuts which would harm the most vulnerable people in society – so it's impossible to say if it was good or not.
+This was following the announcement of a budget which, on one hand, decreased the price of a pint but, on the other, brought in billions of dollars in cuts which would harm the most vulnerable people in society—so it's impossible to say if it was good or not.

 It's 2019, babe.

-I once tried to insult a whiskey drinker by saying that his favourite scotch tasted like a peat bog.
-Imagine my annoyance when, rather than being offended, he just looked at me blankly and said, "Well, obviously... it's peaty."
+I once tried to insult a whiskey drinker by saying that his favorite scotch tasted like a bog.
+Imagine my annoyance when, rather than being offended, he just looked at me blankly and said, "Well, obviously."
 How can you slate something when even its most ardent defenders admit that it tastes like mud?

 Annoying whiskey fans come in many guises (all of which are male; I, magnanimously, have no problem with women who drink it).
-There's the Bukowski-quoting, self-styled literary bad boy; the American Redditor who addresses people as "sir"; and, in Scotland, the kind of fogeyish young patriot who makes a big deal of the fact they prefer ceilidhs to raves.
-What links them all is a desire to return to a more sophisticated – and largely imaginary – form of masculinity.
+There's the Bukowski-quoting, self-styled literary bad boy; the American Redditor who addresses people as "sir;" and, in Scotland, the kind of fogeyish young patriot who makes a big deal of the fact that they prefer ceilidhs to raves.
+What links them all is a desire to return to a more sophisticated—and largely imaginary—form of masculinity.

 It's as if whiskey lovers all watched Mad Men and somehow took away the message that Don Draper is a pretty great guy.